Mechanical-Advantage/AdvantageScope/docs/tabs/3D-FIELD.md

 To switch the selected camera mode, right-click on the rendered field view.
 The camera mode and position is controlled independently for every pop-up window, allowing for the easy creation of multi-camera views.

+> Note: Right-click the rendered field view and click "Set FOV..." to adjust the FOV of the orbiting and Driver Station cameras.

 ### Orbit Field

 This is the default camera mode, where the camera can be freely moved relative to the field. **Left-click + drag** rotates the camera, and **right-click + drag** pans the camera. **Scroll** to zoom in and out.

-> Note: Right-click the rendered field view and click "Orbit FOV..." to adjust the FOV of the orbiting camera.

 ### Orbit Robot

 This mode has the same controls as the "Orbit Field" mode, but the camera's position is locked relative to the robot.
 This allows for "tracking" shots of the robot's movement.

-> Note: Right-click the rendered field view and click "Orbit FOV..." to adjust the FOV of the orbiting camera.
+### Driver Station

+This mode locks the camera behind one of the driver stations at typical eye-height.
+Either manually choose the station to view or choose "Auto" to use the alliance and station number stored in the log data.

+> Note: Automatic selection of station number may be inaccurate when viewing log data produced by AdvantageKit 2023 or earlier.

 ### Fixed Camera